T&F releases 40th Aztec Invite info

-Shelia Burrell, a two-time Olympian in the heptathlon, enters her seventh season as the head cross country/track and field coach at San Diego State.
+Shelia Burrell, a two-time Olympian in the heptathlon, enters her ninth season as the head cross country/track and field coach at San Diego State.

-Over her six years, Burrell has coached four NCAA individual champions, 24 All-Americans, 42 Mountain West individual champions, two MW relay champions and 107 all-MW performances.
-Additionally, 29 school records have been set under her watch.
+Over her eight years, Burrell has coached four NCAA individual champions, 38 All-Americans, 54 Mountain West individual champions, five MW relay champions and 146 all-MW performances.
+Additionally, she is a three-time MW Coach of the Year and 43 school records have been set under her watch.

 Brown completed her storied career with a MW meet record in the outdoor pole vault and 17th-place finish at the NCAA Championships, giving her third-team USTFCCCA honors in the process.